 If COVID has taught us anything, it’s the importance of having an online presence.
 Consumers rely on technology, and the pandemic has caused a dramatic shift in thinking for many businesses who have had to re-evaluate their positioning, with digital spearheading the recovery from COVID in 2021.

 If you’re not already online, this is a great opportunity to make the jump.
-Whether it’s a DIY website built using something like WIX, or an affordable package site to get you off the ground, it’s essential that you have an online hub where customers can find information about you.
-From here you can set about creating a Google Business account, Facebook, Twitter, LinkedIn, TikTok – whatever it might be, just be sure to concentrate on the platforms and the types of media that are most attractive to your target market.
+Whether it’s a DIY website built using WIX or an affordable package site to get you off the ground, you must have an online hub where customers can find information about you.
+From here, you can set about creating a Google Business account, Facebook, Twitter, LinkedIn, TikTok – whatever it might be, be sure to concentrate on the platforms and the types of media that are most attractive to your target market.

 If you’re worried about budget, check out this blog to see if you’re eligible for government funding.

 Don’t let assumptions guide your budget.
 Instead, use a tool such as Google Trends to see what people are searching for.
 This a great way of spotting changes in consumer behaviour, and it’s also a great way of exploring your industry, target location and popular topics of the day.